STATWORX/blog/dynamic-shinyUI-pt1/shiny_dynamic_ui.md

     })
 ``````

 How does this work exactly?
-The `lapply` function iterates over each element of our input called "select" and executes whatever code we feed it once per element.
+The `lapply` function iterates over each element of our input "select" and executes whatever code we feed it once per element.
 In our case that means `lapply` takes the elements of our input and creates a valuebox embedded in a fluidrow for each (technically it just spits out the corresponding HTML code that would create that).

 This has multiple advantages: